bus710/nrf-development-in-linux/README.md

 - Lastly click **Tasks: Configure Task**.

 Above action generates a file (Tasks.json) under .vscode.
-By filling the json file, we can invoke make and make clean with shortcuts.
+By filling the json file, we can invoke make and make clean with shortcuts:
 ```json
 {
     "version": "2.0.0",